-As with roadway system and transportation planning, planning for recreational trails should be geared toward connectivity.
-The Demand metric for universal access connector trailsreinforces the desire to improve overall connections across the City and enhance offstreet linkages between parks and major destinations.
+As with roadway system and transportation planning, planning for recreational trails should be geared toward connectivity, rather than mileage.
+Considering only a mileage standard for trails within the Lynnwood park system provides an isolated and inadequate assessment of need for the community and its plans for growth and better connectivity.
+This Plan recommends the elimination of the recreational trail mileage standard in favor of a connectivity goal that re-states and reinforces the desire to improve overall connections across the City and enhance off-street linkages between parks and major destinations, as feasible.

 Within the Comprehensive Plan, the Parks Element contains two policies that focus on interdepartmental collaboration to implement the multi-modal transportation planning and overall walkability of the city with connections to existing and future regional trails.
-These policies would lead to considerable mileage beyond the existing system, enhance the City's goals for better connections, and provide the infrastructure to support a healthier community.
-The Parks Element also contains six strategies for enhanced trail connections, including partnering with Public Works to support the implementation of the Connect Lynnwood Plan which seeks to create walking, rolling, and bicycling facilities to serve all ages and abilities...
+These policies would lead to considerable mileage beyond the adopted trail standard and enhance the City's goals for better connections and the infrastructure to support a healthier community.
+The Parks Element also contains six strategies for enhanced trail connections, including partnering with Public Works to support the implementation of the Bike2Heatlh Project, which will provide 10 new miles of connected bicycle facilities.